 At first I carried out this ministry within the context of our diocese.
 And then, following the publishing of my book, Sewing Church Linens, the ministry became national.
 While I (somehow!) did not anticipate this consequence at the time I wrote the book, the experience has been a very great blessing.

 The second reason I’ve continued this ministry is that I believe in good stewardship.
-I believe that giving of our time and talent is as important as giving of our treasure.
+I believe that giving of our time and talent is as important as the giving of our treasure.
 I believe that the ministry of the Church is to feed the hungry and clothe the naked.
-I believe that our Church could perform this ministry more effectively if we would spend less money purchasing expensive, ready-made linens and vestments - that we could just as well make ourselves.
+I believe that our Church could perform this ministry more effectively if we would spend less money purchasing expensive, ready-made linens and vestments that we could just as well make ourselves.
 I believe that almost every parish has people who are competent sewers, who are perfectly capable of making handsome linens and vestments – if only they had access to proper, reasonably priced materials, instructions and patterns.
 I believe that these people would gladly give of their time and their talent – if only they had a bit of guidance and support.
 I believe my ministry is to these people; to provide materials, instructions and patterns and to give guidance and support.
 I am an outstanding problem solver!

 I believed this when I began this ministry in 1985.
 I believed it in 1997 when I opened this web site.
-I believe it today in 2011 as I celebrate my 72nd birthday and my 30th year of this graceful and grace-filled ministry.
+I believe it today in 2014 as I celebrate my 75th birthday and my 29th year of this graceful and grace-filled ministry.

-In Christ’s Love,
+In Christ’s Love –